ryan-huang1/boardy-toy/vonage_integration_docs.md

 - **Call Lifecycle:**
   1. **Call Initiation:** Your server instructs Vonage to start a call.
   2. **Answer Webhook:** When the call is answered, Vonage requests the `answer_url` which should return an NCCO.
-  3. **Ongoing Interaction:** The NCCO directs the call’s behavior—playing audio, collecting input, etc.
+  3. **Ongoing Interaction:** The NCCO directs the call's behavior—playing audio, collecting input, etc.
   4. **Event Webhooks:** Vonage may send events (like call status changes) to an `event_url` to inform your application of updates.

 ## Summary